 For many Americans, it started with a mysterious envelope in their mailbox.

-Inside was a thin, white-and-yellow card that said “GoodRx” and looked a bit like a health insurance card, even though it wasn’t.
-Perhaps the recipient threw it out; perhaps they were intrigued.
+Inside was a thin, white-and-yellow card that said “GoodRx” and looked a bit like a health insurance card.
+Perhaps the recipient threw it out.
+Perhaps they were intrigued.
 Regardless of the recipient’s initial reaction, GoodRx soon became impossible to ignore.

 While their long-term impact on the healthcare industry cannot be certain, the positive impact of discount cards on patients is impossible to ignore.
 Let’s clear away the mystery around this popular patient tool.

-Consumers sign up online, then show the physical or digital card to their pharmacist.
-The pharmacy processes the prescription using the discount card information rather than the consumer’s insurance information, and the consumer pays a reduced cash price instead of paying their usual copay.1 If the cash price is less than the consumer’s copay, then it’s a good deal.
+Here’s how it usually works: patients show the physical or digital card to their pharmacist.
+The pharmacy processes the prescription using the discount card information rather than the patient’s insurance information.
+The patient then pays a reduced cash price instead of paying their usual copay.
+If the cash price is less than the patient’s copay, then it’s a good deal.

 The pharmacy then pays a transaction fee; that’s how the discount card companies benefit.
-Pharmacies are willing to do this because providing a lower price means consumers are more likely to return to that pharmacy and fill their prescriptions rather than abandon them.2
+Pharmacies are willing to do this because lower prices entice patients to return to that pharmacy and fill their prescriptions rather than abandon them.
+(Using ScriptDrop delivery can also reduce abandonment!)
+In addition, the pharmacy gets paid up front rather than having to wait for reimbursements from the patient’s insurance.

-Regardless of how they function, both types of discount cards are powerful tools for consumers on plans with high deductibles, high copays, or very limited drug formularies.
-Without a discount, the cost of their prescriptions could keep these consumers from even starting therapy.
+Discount cards are powerful tools for patients on plans with high deductibles, high copays, or limited drug formularies.
+They’re especially useful for patients who are uninsured or between insurance plans.
+Without a discount, the cost of prescriptions could keep patients from even starting therapy.

-Not to mention, the savings really do add up.
-Imagine you’re a household with numerous family members on multiple medications and your family deductible is nearly impossible to meet.
-Utilizing a card like PDR for 10 prescriptions, you’ll see an average discount of $20, and the total savings would be $200.8 That’s money back in your pocket to allocate toward whatever you choose.
+The savings can really add up.
+Imagine you have a household with numerous family members on multiple medications and your yearly deductible is impossible to meet.
+According to Physician’s Desk Reference, if you used their PDR card you could see an average discount of $20 per prescription.
+That’s money back in your pocket to put toward whatever you choose.